ColdBox/coldbox-platform/ApplicationTemplate/handlers/tests/readme.txt

 Structure:
+cfcunit - cfcunit enabled tests mxunit - mxunit enabled tests
-AllTests.cfc - Test Suite for all test cases cases/ehGeneralTest.cfc - The test case for the ehGeneral.cfc handler cases/ehMaintTest.cfc - The test case for the ehMain.cfc handler
+ - AllTests.cfc - Test Suite for all test cases
+ - GeneralTest.cfc - The test case for the ehGeneral.cfc handler
+ - MaintTest.cfc - The test case for the ehMain.cfc handler

 SPECIAL CONSIDERATIONS: